 In September 2017, we entered into an agreement with HLS Therapeutics Inc., or HLS, to register, commercialize and distribute VASCEPA in Canada.
 In March 2019, HLS received formal confirmation from Health Canada that the Canadian regulatory authority has granted priority review status for the upcoming New Drug Submission, which was filed in April 2019, for VASCEPA.
 In December 2019, HLS received formal confirmation from Health Canada that the Canadian regulatory authority granted approval for VASCEPA to reduce the risk of cardiovascular events (cardiovascular death, non-fatal myocardial infarction, non-fatal stroke, coronary revascularization or hospitalization for unstable angina) in statin-treated patients with elevated triglycerides, who are at high risk of cardiovascular events due to: established cardiovascular disease, or diabetes, and at least one other cardiovascular risk factor.
 In January 2020, HLS obtained a regulatory exclusivity designation and launched commercially in February 2020.
 In July 2020, the Canadian Agency for Drugs and Technologies in Health recommended that VASCEPA be reimbursed by participating public drug plans for statin-treated patients with established cardiovascular diseases and elevated triglycerides.
 In April 2022, HLS completed negotiations with Canada's pan-Canadian Pharmaceutical Alliance for the terms and conditions under which VASCEPA would qualify for public market reimbursement in Canada.
 Following these negotiations, HLS has signed a Letter of Intent which allows HLS to work with all participating provincial jurisdictions to secure coverage from publicly funded drug plans across Canada, and for VASCEPA to potentially be added to their respective plans.
 HLS also received notification by the Patented Medical Prices Review Board that, further to its review, VASCEPA's price did not trigger the investigation criteria for excessive pricing.
+In June 2022 HLS entered into Product Listing Agreements with New Brunswick, Northwest Territories and the non-insured health benefits, for the listing and public reimbursement of VASCEPA on their respective Public Prescription Drug Insurance Plans.
 Coverage of patients with established cardiovascular disease represents a substantial portion of VASCEPA's approved label in Canada.
 VASCEPA has the benefit of data protection afforded through Health Canada until the end of 2027, in addition to separate patent protection with expiration dates that could extend into 2039.